 Even though Jim had bought his plot, the cemetery charged approximately $1,500 for the burial, casket liner and headstone, so again we just went along.

 We did not have a service as per our Jim’s instructions.
 A co-worker told me that he recently planned a service for his father-in-law that cost $20k+ – he likened it to throwing a big wedding with two days advanced notice.
+Preparing for death earlier would have been helpful.

 It’s been a few months since Jim passed and my brother and I are working through estate issues – paying hospital bills, canceling accounts (very important because identity thieves scour obituary columns looking for targets) cleaning up Jim’s house for sale, donating monies and items as per our Jim’s instructions and learning a lot about the life our father led.